clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 ;; ⇒ 49995000
 ```

-Clojure futures are evaluated in a fixed size thread pool that is also used by agents
+Clojure futures are evaluated in an unbounded, cached thread pool that is also used by agents
-(updated via `clojure.core/send`).
+(updated via `clojure.core/send-off`).
 This works well in many cases but may result in
-throughput lower than expected in applications that heavily use agents and futures at the same time.
+exhaustion of the heap or thrashing if too many futures are created.

 Finally, Clojure futures implement `java.util.concurrent.Future` and can be used with Java APIs
 that accept them.